 The following are images of conditions that may cause red bumps on the legs in different skin tones.

-Small red or dark bumps that resemble goosebumps on the fleshier areas of your thighs and arms, which don’t itch or itch very little, maybe keratosis pilaris.
+Keratosis pilaris can look like small red or dark bumps that resemble goosebumps on the fleshier areas of your thighs and arms.
+In most cases, they won’t feel itchy.

-Keratosis pilaris is a common condition that affects about 50–80% of adolescents and 40% of adults.
+Research indicates that keratosis pilaris is a common condition that affects about 50% to 80% of adolescents and 40% of adults.

-These bumps may appear a few shades darker than your skin tone if you have Black or Brown skin.
+These bumps may appear a few shades deeper than your skin tone if you have dark skin.

 Learn more about treatment for keratosis pilaris.